crs4/life_monitor/README.md

 * **Jenkins** @ http://localhost:8080

-To verify that the services are properly configured, go to the [LifeMonitor login page](https://localhost:8443/login) and log in by clicking "[Sign in using Seek](https://localhost:8443/oauth2/login/seek)".
+To verify that the services are properly configured, go to the [LifeMonitor login page](https://localhost:8443/login) and log in by clicking on `Sign in using Seek`.
 You will be redirected to the WorkflowHub login page, which will ask for a username and a password.
 You can use one of the [preloaded users](tests/config/registries/seek/notes.txt), e.g.:

  * Username: `user1`
  * Password: `workflowhub`